Customers who find your website start a journey through your conversion funnel.

 Other websites aim to build their email lists with signup forms.

-Like Brian Dean and his Backlinko blog—one of the best out there for those who want to learn SEO.
-As you can see, the homepage is basically one sign up form.
+Like Brian Dean and his Backlinko blog—one of the best out there for those who want to learn ecommerce SEO.
+As you can see, the homepage is basically one big sign up form that allows him to get email subscribers easily:

 Others encourage leads to try their software product.
 Like we do here, inviting people to try our popup builder for free 👇